abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_geometric_transformations/py_geometric_transformations.rst

 Affine Transformation
 ------------------------

 In affine transformation, all parallel lines in the original image will still be parallel in the output image.
-To find the transformation matrix, we need three points from input image and their corresponding location in output image.
+To find the transformation matrix, we need three points from input image and their corresponding locations in output image.
 Then **cv2.getAffineTransform** will create a 2x3 matrix which is to be passed to **cv2.warpAffine**.

 Check below example, and also look at the points I selected (which are marked in Green color):
 ::